FINAL EXAM REVIEW

 Requirements, Format, and Submission:

 First, let’s begin with the mechanics of the exam.
-This is a take-home, open-book final exam featuring short answer, long answer, and essay questions.
-You will have one week to complete it.
+This exam will take place on eClass.
+You will have four days to complete it.
 I have broken this section down into a series of questions for ease of reading.

-The exam questions will require you to engage in analysis and synthesis of content across different modules.
+You will engage in analysis and synthesis of content across different modules.
 This means you will not be just summarizing information you’ve learned.
-Rather, you will have to think, apply your ideas to different questions and examples, and show how the different big ideas, concepts, and theories relate to one another.
+Rather, you will have to think, apply your ideas to different questions and examples, and show how the different big ideas, concepts, and theories relate to each other.

 Do I have access to my notes?
 Yes, the final exam is open book, so you do not need to download any sneaky spying software.
 We won’t need to watch you write your exam!
 You have access to the wgs102.org website, your notes, and all materials on eClass.

 How do I prepare?
-Your and your peers’ discussion posts together with the Big Idea Challenges and the mid-term exam have been designed to help you prepare for the final exam.
+Your and your peers’ discussion posts have been designed to help you prepare for the final exam.
 This review module is also designed to help you prepare.

 Why is this exam format and schedule different than my other courses?
 Because this is an online course, this course does not have a meeting schedule.
 This means that this exam is not scheduled by the registrar’s office.